Yelp. Love it or hate it, it's here to stay.

 In episode 1 of Ask Us Anything, marketing experts, Anne and Alex tell you why your Yelp Reviews are getting filtered.

-What is the Yelp filter and why should I care?
+What is the Yelp filter?

 Yelp uses an automated filter to hide certain reviews in order to display only the most helpful and honest reviews.
 The purpose of the filter is to remove fake or illegitimate reviews.
 The filter is intended to protect businesses.